CostanzaS/Thesis/README.md

 ## How?
 Download dataset and notebook
 Install needed packages
-Run notebook on google colab
+Run
+  -> models using explicit feedbacks and BPR notebooks on google colab -> WRMF using anaconda and locate the jupyter notebook in the 'main' folder in order to run